jilimm/gds-mini-project/README.md

 - [x] validate on request params (basic ones?) - https://www.baeldung.com/spring-validate-requestparam-pathvariable
 - [ ] convert CSV file to list of objects
 - [ ] validation on csv file
+- [ ] ensure duplicate name is updated
 - [ ] ensure csv file is all or nothing operation
     - [ ] username shuold be unique